matebence/jax-rs/README.md

 - @QueryParam - Setting query param
 - @DefaultValue - Setting default value for any of the above params

+- @DenyAll - Specifies that no security roles are permitted to access your resources
+- @PermitAll - Specifies that all security roles are permitted to access your resources
+- @RolesAllowed - specifies the security roles that are permitted to access your resources

 > #### Wildfly setup

 ```bash